Junshi: Examples

 "…demonstrated the power of bushidō and speculated that the suicide would exert an extraordinary impact on Japan."

 Various thinkers also regarded it as a signal act of loyalty, and an example to the Japanese in the collapse of traditional morals.
 Others decried it, Kiryu Yuyu explicitly criticizing it in light of calls to revive bushido.

 Junshi was also considered by the Akō rōnin had they failed in their mission to kill Kira Yoshinaka.
 Between 1701 and 1703, the so-called Akō Affair furnished how bushidō should be judged.
 In 1701, the daimyō of Akō, Asano (Takumi-no-kami) Naganori, attacked the Master of Ceremonies (Kōke) at the shōgunal court, Kira (Kōzuke-no-suke) Yoshinaka, drawing his sword in one of the corridors of Edo Castle, residence of Tsunayoshi, the fifth Tokugawa shōgun.
 The exact circumstances leading to Asano's action have never been known, but Asano claimed to have been insulted by Kira.
-An explanation agreed upon by most commentators of the affair is that Kira had been expecting a douceur (bribe) from Asano, and that Kira deliberately gave false or misleading instructions concerning a ceremony over which Asano had to preside when the doceur was not forthcoming.
+An explanation agreed upon by most commentators of the affair is that Kira had been expecting a douceur (bribe) from Asano, and that Kira deliberately gave false or misleading instructions concerning a ceremony over which Asano had to preside when the docteur was not forthcoming.
 Kira received two cuts, neither of them fatal, and Asano was arrested, sentenced to death through seppuku, and carried out his sentence on the day of the attack.
 When the news reached the fief of Akō Asano his retainers discussed what action to take.
 The bakufu requested the immediate surrender of the fief, and some of the retainers wished to oppose this by barricading themselves in Akō Castle, an action known as rōjō, while others wanted to follow their lord in death by means of junshi, this action being called oibara.
 They were shocked and angered by the fact that Kira was not only still alive but also not punished.
 One man, Ōishi (Kura-no-suke) Yoshino, took a leading role from the beginning.
 He was in favor of oibara, but first sent a petition to the bakufu, requesting that the fief be transferred to Asano's younger brother, Asano Nagahiro, titled Daigaku.
 Before this petition reached the authorities, however, bakufu officials arrived at Akō and the fief was surrendered. Ōishi repeated his request for the appointment of Asano Daigaku as the new daimyō of Akō, and while the bakufu deliberated, the Akō samurai could take no action for fear of compromising Asano Daigaku.
 After more than a year, the bakufu decided to confiscate the fief, a move which formally reduced the Akō retainers to the status of rōnin. Ōishi and the men who had previously joined his oibara plan now decided to avenge their dead lord by killing Kira.
 Had their mission failed, the Akō rōnin had resolved to commit junshi together.
 A violation of the prohibition against junshi would have resulted in the successor of the deceased lord being considered incompetent, and could lead to the confiscation of his fief.
 Thus, they would have committed two criminal offences.